 Alexander Nehamas, Professor of Philosophy and Comparative Literature, Princeton University; Member, Academy of Athens

 Leon Saltiel offers a thick description of the institutional reactions to the Holocaust in Thessaloniki.
 By telescoping the aporias of the Greek nation-building with the indifference of the local Christian decision-makers for their Jewish neighbors he points to the guilty silence of the city in non-confronting the darkest moment of its history.

-Miltos Pechlivanos, Modern Greek Studies, Freie Universität Berlin
+Miltos Pechlivanos, Professor of Modern Greek Studies, Freie Universität Berlin

 Leon Saltiel’s book is a significant contribution which persuasively explains the urgency to forget, the attempts to erase and the efforts to conceal that Thessaloniki had been a cosmopolitan city whose Jewish communities had contributed for centuries to its rayonnement.
 Saltiel critically engages with Greek history and the historiography of antisemitism in Greece, of the Greeks, and with the Ottoman past and legacy after the annexation of Thessaloniki to Greece.
 His compelling writing and the clarity of his argument add to our knowledge of the genocide of European Jews perpetrated by the Nazis and their allies with the complicity—in various degrees—of local populations and authorities whose zealous actions and lack of reactions have been so far overlooked.

 The hypocritical neglect and chilling indifference of notables, political and cultural elites witnessing the humiliation, killing and deportation of their fellow-citizens examined by Saltiel are particularly meaningful in our times when racism and antisemitism are, once again, trivialized, normalized or passively accepted by policy-makers and portions of public opinion.